isuthermography/spatialnde2/doc/UsersGuide/source/concepts.rst

 ``globalrevision`` is a special case (subclass) of ``recording_set_state`` representing a particular numbered such global revision within a recording database.
-Among other member variables the ``recording_set_state`` tracsk the status of the contained recordings in ``recstatus`` and the status of math functions in ``mathstatus``.
+Among other member variables the ``recording_set_state`` tracks the status of the contained recordings in ``recstatus`` and the status of math functions in ``mathstatus``.

 Just because a ``recording_set_state`` or ``globalrevision`` object exists